 Target Group Index (TGI) analysis revealed key data about where and how hedge fund managers consume media.
 Armed with these insights, and shifting from the company’s proposition-focused marketing towards a more integrated offering, we outlined a customer-centric approach, with the microsite as the central anchor.

-The strategy was rolled out into a strong awareness and media campaign to drive traffic to the microsite.
+The strategy was rolled out into a strong awareness and media campaign to increase website traffic.
 Designed to be very focused over the short campaign period, it immediately engaged hedge fund managers by providing useful insider information.

-Different channels directed traffic to the microsite: podcasts, direct mail, email, programatic digital banners and social media content.
+Different channels helped increase website traffic: podcasts, direct mail, email, programatic digital banners and social media content.

 Microsite – We developed two distinct online user experiences.
 With the home screen presenting two clearly defined options, the microsite immediately appeals to both trading styles.